7 Mise-en-scène II: Lighting and Color

 In the short video below, I walk through in this lighting set-up and its effects:

-In the video above, I eventually add a fourth light to the setup, the background light.
+In the video above, I eventually add a fourth light to the setup, called a background light.
 You can see the ways in which adjusting the level of both the backlight (directed at the subject from behind) and the background light (pointing back at the background) can make a subject “pop” in the clip from Vertigo (dir.
 Alfred Hitchcock; 1958), below.
 Here our protagonist is seeing the woman who is going to occupy his every thought for the next many months, first as an assignment and then as an obsession:

 Obviously there is a lot going on in this brief scene.
 Camera movement forges the connection between Kim Novak’s Madeleine and James Stewart’s Scottie, and even before we know who he is there to find, costume has pulled Madeleine out of the many diners in the restaurant.
 But the green of her dress by itself would not be sufficient to make her glisten like an emerald in its setting: it is the lighting that pulls her out of the crowd even more than the costume.
 And once she walks into the bar where Scottie is sitting, pausing to wait for her husband to catch up, first the backlight is turned way up (creating a kind of halo around her hair) and then the background light, separating her from the restaurant and seeming to make time—for Scottie, and for us—momentarily stop.
 This scene in fact is an excellent example—one with little dialogue—of production design (costume, movement of actors, and especially lighting) doing an incredible amount of narrative work that has little to do with words on a screenplay.

 On the left, we see a wide range of grays across the spectrum.
 Contrast—the range between the blackest black and the whitest white—is low and evenly gradated.
 This is an example of neutral lighting.
 On the right, however, we see major portions of the frame completely in darkness and the unsoftened angular light on the right side of Kathie’s face only calls attention to the darkness that envelops Jeff (and the other half of her face).
-We can reverse-engineer the lighting here, seeing a strong keylight up over Jeff’s shoulder on the right of the screen, and a moderate background light to gently illuminate the background and create a sense of the depths of the space.
+We can reverse-engineer the lighting here, seeing a strong keylight up over Jeff’s shoulder on the right of the screen, with a moderate background light used to gently illuminate the background and create a sense of the depths of the space.
 Aside from a reflector or two to target the light a bit more precisely, that was probably it.
-The shot on the left, however, despite being shot outside, probably had a half dozen lights around the figures to evenly illuminate faces and to separate them from the rural landscape behind them.
+The shot on the left, however, despite being shot outside, probably had a half dozen lights, reflectors, and diffusers around the figures to evenly illuminate faces and to separate them from the rural landscape behind them.

 Using our virtual studio, here is an example of how a film noir setup would look, with its in-camera results on the right:

 On the opposite side of the spectrum from low-key lighting we have high-key lighting.
 If in low-key lighting the blacks are most prominent, commanding the gravity of the frame, in high-key lighting it is the whites, the light end of the spectrum, that dominates.
 We can see the contrast between high- and low-key nicely in the film Wild Strawberries (dir.
 Ingmar Bergman; 1957), in which the protagonist, an aging professor, explores happy memories of his childhood (in the still on the left, below) and sad memories of his failed marriage (below, right).
 The memories of his childhood vacation home are brightly lit, across a wide range of whites set up to brightly and evenly light all surfaces.
-We see few grays and fewer blacks (the white costumes and table settings of course amplifying the effect).
+We see few grays and fewer blacks (the white costumes and table settings amplifying the effect).

 In the 1940s and 50s, high-key lighting began to be commonly used for movies associated with lighter fare or directed towards children, and even today when we see a film with bright even lighting we often assume a lighter tone to the film (an expectation which can of course be used to surprise the viewer when the tone turns suddenly dark).
 High-key lighting can also be used to convey fantasy or a space apart from the more neutral lighting of the rest of the film, as in the scene of Harry’s other-worldly visit with Dumbledore in Harry Potter and The Deathly Hallows Part 2 (dir.
 David Yates; 2011).